WHAT HAPPENS IN 2012?: Apocalypse or turkey-related food poisoning?

 “Maya calendar” – Wikipedia LINK

-Posted on December 13, 2012, in Uncategorized and tagged 2012, 21st December, apocalypse, Earth, extermination, Facebook, Maya, Maya calendar, Pic de Bugarach, world's end.
+Posted on December 13, 2012, in Features and tagged 2012, 21st December, apocalypse, Earth, extermination, Facebook, Maya, Maya calendar, Pic de Bugarach, world's end.
 Bookmark the permalink.
 1 Comment.